Run for the board!

 -

-Usually around 8-10 hours a month, but often more.
+Usually around 8-10 hours a month, but often more time is required because of work weekends.
 Board members attend board and committee meetings, some of which are during weekday hours.
 We read—and sometimes research and write—board materials.
 Each year board members attend work sessions and cooperative conferences, which necessitate additional time, both weekday and weekend.

 -